copasi/model_replicator/examples/Array_of_oscillating_cells/README.md

 This follows the work of Schütze and Wolf (1) that used a core model of glycolysis with autocatalysis replicated in a 49x49 array.
 Each unit represents a cell and the medium in its vicinity, with transport of its two metabolites to and from the medium.
 The pathway roughly represents glycolysis with only two metabolites, *X* and *Y*, representing upper and lower glycolysis.
 Conversion of *X* to *Y* includes product activation (autocatalysis), *Y* is used for other processes and can also move to the medium. *X* is imported from the medium through an irreversible Michaelis-Menten process (active transport).
 The medium volume is set to be 10x larger than the cell volume.
 In this case the base model, *glycolysis-autocatalytic.cps*, contains the cell and the medium around it.
 The array of 49x49 units then connects the external metabolites (ie *X* and *Y* in the medium, named *Xex* and *Yex*) through reversible transport (akin to diffusion).

 Here we will use a COPASI version of the single cell and its surrounding medium, *glycolysis-autocatalytic.cps*, as the base unit and make the larger models of 49x49 units.
-Because this is a square array of units, we do not have to provide a network file with the specific connectivity, *sbmodelr* will create it automatically since we provide the 2D dimensions (i.e. 49 49)
+Because this is a square array of units, we do not have to provide a network file with the specific connectivity; *sbmodelr* will connect all neighboring cells in a square array topology automatically since we provide 2D dimensions (i.e. 49 49)

 ### Case 1
 This replicates the results of Figure 4 of Reference 1.
 In this case only *Xex* diffuses between neighboring spaces (*Yex* is immobile).
 The *alpha* parameter (basal rate of the reaction converting X to Y) is allowed to vary between cells by +/- 10%.
 Parameter *Jin* is zero for all the units, except that it is set at 720.3 in the central unit (coordinates 25,25).
-The large model can be created with the command in file *ex3case1.sh*.
+The large model can be created with the command in file *ex3case1.sh*:

 | command line options             | comment                                   |
 | -------------------------------- | ----------------------------------------- |